Skip to main content

 What happens at a health screen?

-“These can be tailored to you and personalised based on your gender, age, family history, and individual risk factors,” explains Dr Godeseth.
+“These can be personalised based on your gender, age, family history, and individual risk factors,” explains Sarna.

-More in-depth tests could also involve a lung function check through a spirometry test or a stool antigen test, which detects certain types of cancers.
+More in-depth tests could also involve a lung function check through a spirometry test, or a stool test to look for tiny traces of blood which may be a sign of bowel cancer.

 It’s worth noting that these screens should be done alongside the NHS’s recommended tests, including cervical smear tests for women every three years between the ages of 25 and 64 years old (or annually if you are identified as being at risk), as well as mammograms, which check for breast cancer.